Sandboxes

 - Destroyed: billing stops immediately

-Templates cached on every region - picking a built-in template incurs no boot-delay penalty.
+Templates are cached in every region, so picking a built-in template incurs no boot-delay penalty.

 See also